mariolinguito/codingadventures/content/blog/finally-i-launched-codsletter-turn-any-blog-into-a-periodically-newsletter-without-automatically/index.md

 ---
-title: "Finally I launched Codsletter: turn any blog into a periodically newsletter automatically!"
+title: "Finally, I launched Codsletter: turn any blog into a periodical newsletter automatically!"
-date: 2021-09-24T19:06:49.960Z
+date: 2021-09-25T10:42:41.040Z
-description: Today I launched Codsletter, an app that give you the possibility to turn automatically your blog into a periodically newsletter.
+description: Today I launched Codsletter, an app that gives you the possibility to turn automatically your blog into a periodical newsletter.
 ---
 Some days before, I added to every post a small "banner" to my BuyMeCoffee page, and it looks great (you can see it at the bottom of this post).
 But I need more (not money), I need an engagement with my (today small... very small) audience, and because I do not want to insert a comment system to my post (because of performance), I need something other.